microsoft/coyote/docs/_learn/get-started/using-coyote.md

 ## Using Coyote

 As shown in the [overview](/Coyote/learn/overview/what-is-coyote), there are two main ways to use Coyote.
-The simplest is to use the [asynchronous tasks](/Coyote/learn/programming-models/async/overview) and the more advanced way is using the [asynchronous state-machines](/Coyote/learn/programming-models/machines/overview).
+The simplest is to use the [asynchronous tasks](/Coyote/learn/programming-models/async/overview) and the more advanced way is using the [asynchronous state machines](/Coyote/learn/programming-models/machines/overview).

 **Note:** If you are upgrading to Coyote from P#, see [upgrading from P#](/Coyote/learn/get-started/upgrade).